martinhbramwell/Meteor-CI-Tutorial/UnitTestThePackage/doc/Fin.md

 #### Go to the next section . . .

-The preceding two parts covered the minimal basic set up tasks of a Meteor developer's work station with linting, unit testing and version control.
-The next section will guide you through preparations for end-to-end testing and continuous integration, *in-the-cloud*.
+The preceding two parts covered the minimal basic set up tasks of a Meteor developer's work station with linting, automated documentation, unit testing and version control.
+The next section will guide you through preparations for end-to-end testing and continuous integration *in-the-cloud*.

 [Part #3 - Cloud Continuous Integration](./?part=C)